brieucdlf/csgoConfig/README.md

 ## :computer: My Hardware configuration
+You can send me a mail if you need help with your configuration.

 * Gaming Monitor : Asus VG248QE -  LED 24' - 144Hz - 3D
 * Secondary Monitor : Samsung SyncMaster 2233RZ - 22' - 3D